Moving to a new country is an exciting experience – here are some steps you can take to give yourself the best possible start.

 It is also a good idea to research recreational activities in the local area.
 If you are a keen sports person (or perhaps just fancy your hand at trying something new) joining a local sports club or gym can be a great way of making new friends.
 If sport does not appeal to you there are plenty other ways to meet people, whether this be through volunteering for a local charity, attending events in your area or hosting coffee mornings or weekly book clubs.
 By continuing your existing hobbies in your new location you are likely to expand your social network and it can also be a great way to establish a sense of routine and familiarity in your new lifestyle.

-If you are moving to a country where English is not the first language, it is advisable to enrol in a language course.
+If you are moving to a country where English is not the first language, it is advisable to enroll in a language course.
 Where possible try to build up some basic knowledge before you move, as it can be far easier to engage with people on arrival to your new country.
 Even if you can only say some basic greetings in the language, your effort is bound to be appreciated.
 Once you have arrived try to use your language skills in your new location, and if necessary improve on these skills by enrolling in a local course.
 Again, this can be a great way to meet others who may also be new to the area and looking for a friend.

 Meeting people in a new place can be hard at first, but the best bit of advice is to be bold and take the initiative to strike up a conversation with people.